1. Webhooks

 Renewal Trigger

-When the subscription renewal period arrives (based on the subscription term)
+When the billing period ends (based on the subscription term)

 The system attempts to renew for the next period